 You may find it helpful to visit some childcare providers, to help you decide where is best for your child.
 Recommendations from other parents can be helpful, but remember that each child is different, and what suits someone else’s child may not be right for yours.

 All registered childcare providers are inspected every few years by Ofsted, who assess how well they are doing.
 You can see all the reports on the Ofsted website (external link), or you can ask the childcare provider to show you their most recent report.

 If you need help finding a childcare place in Haringey, please call 020 8489 1000 or visit your nearest Children's Centre.

 Your child’s place of up to 15 hours per week will be completely free of charge to you – all money is paid directly from the council to the childcare provider where your child has a place.
 Childcare providers are not allowed to charge you a registration fee or a deposit.

 If you need more than the free 15 hours of early education offered you can buy extra hours from your childcare provider.
-You should receive a clear invoice from your childcare provider showing your free 15 hours and chargeable hours.

-Your childcare provider may also charge you for additional services, for example: lunch, snacks, trips and extra curricular activities.
+Your childcare provider may also charge you for additional services - for example, lunch, snacks, trips and extracurricular activities.